VPVasP/Local-Turn-Based-Game/README.md

-# Local Turn Based Game created in unity with 2 players playing.
+# Local Turn Based Game created in Unity.
 This is a local turn based game where in each turn the player can either attack or heal.
 The goal is to defeat the other player and win.

 ## Features: